felleg/felleg.gitlab.io-backup/content/posts/book-15-the-unicorn-project.md

 Release year: 2019

-👎 - I would suggest to skip this new release and just read the original *Phoenix Project*.
-To me, this unfortunately feels like a repeat with somehow less substance.
+👎 - I would suggest to skip this new release and just read the original [Phoenix Project](/posts/2023/07/book-41-1-the-phoenix-project/).
+To me, this sequel unfortunately feels like a repeat with somehow less substance.

 Read [the notes I took](/books/the-unicorn-project.pdf) from this book.